microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ### Supported Models

 Right now, this tool assumes input model has 3 inputs for input IDs, segment IDs, and attention mask.
-A model with less or addtional inputs might not be optimized.
+A model with less or addtional inputs might not be fully optimized.

 Most optimizations require exact match of a subgraph.
-That means this tool could only support similar models with such subgraphs.
-Any layout change in subgraph might cause optimization not working.
+Any layout change in subgraph might cause some optimization not working.
 Note that different versions of training or export tool might lead to different graph layouts.

 Here is list of models from [Huggingface Transformers](https://github.com/huggingface/transformers/) that have been tested using this tool:
 - **BertForSequenceClassification** as in [transformers example](https://github.com/huggingface/transformers/blob/master/examples/run_glue.py) exported by PyTorch 1.2-1.4 using opset version 10 or 11.